Milky Way: Ancient, naked eye observations

-In Meteorologica, Aristotle (384–322 BC) states that the Greek philosophers Anaxagoras (c.
-500–428 BC) and Democritus (460–370 BC) proposed that the Milky Way is the glow of stars not directly visible due to Earth's shadow, while other stars receive their light from the Sun, but have their glow obscured by solar rays.
+Greek philosopher Aristotle (384–322 BC) states in his Meteorologica that his predecessors Anaxagoras (c.
+500–428 BC) and Democritus (460–370 BC) had held the Milky Way to be the glow of stars not directly visible due to Earth's shadow, while other stars receive their light from the Sun, but have their glow obscured by solar rays.
 Aristotle himself believed that the Milky Way was part of the Earth's upper atmosphere, along with the stars, and that it was a byproduct of stars burning that did not dissipate because of its outermost location in the atmosphere, composing its great circle.
 He said that the milky appearance of the Milky Way Galaxy is due to the refraction of the Earth's atmosphere.
 The Neoplatonist philosopher Olympiodorus the Younger (c.
 495–570 AD) criticized this view, arguing that if the Milky Way were sublunary, it should appear different at different times and places on Earth, and that it should have parallax, which it does not.
 In his view, the Milky Way is celestial.
 This idea would be influential later in the Muslim world.

 The Persian astronomer Al-Biruni (973–1048) proposed that the Milky Way is "a collection of countless fragments of the nature of nebulous stars".
 The Andalusian astronomer Avempace (died 1138) proposed that the Milky Way was made up of many stars but appeared to be a continuous image in the Earth's atmosphere, citing his observation of a conjunction of Jupiter and Mars in 1106 or 1107 as evidence.
 The Persian astronomer Nasir al-Din al-Tusi (1201–1274) in his Tadhkira wrote: "The Milky Way, i.e. the Galaxy, is made up of a very large number of small, tightly clustered stars, which, on account of their concentration and smallness, seem to be cloudy patches.
 Because of this, it was likened to milk in color."
 Ibn Qayyim al-Jawziyya (1292–1350) proposed that the Milky Way is "a myriad of tiny stars packed together in the sphere of the fixed stars".